IljaK/arduino-aux-heater/README.md

 Arduino project for controlling audi a4 b6 auxilary heater from phone.
-Also includes battery monitoring and sms messages for very low level.
+Also includes battery monitoring and sms notification for very low level.

 To launch project:
 1) Install Arduino software https://www.arduino.cc/